GMAT vs SAT: A Complete Comparison

 GMAT Verbal vs. SAT Reading and Writing

-Like GMAT and SAT math, GMAT Verbal and SAT Reading and Writing differ because of the difference between the purposes of the two tests.
-As we’ve begun to see, the GMAT is mostly a test of reasoning skills, whereas the SAT tests both reasoning and general academic skills.
-So, as you might expect, all GMAT Verbal questions emphasize use of reasoning, whereas some SAT Reading and Writing questions test basic verbal knowledge.
+Like GMAT and SAT math, GMAT Verbal and SAT Reading and Writing differ due to the difference between the purposes of the two tests.
+As we’re discovering, the GMAT mostly tests reasoning skills, whereas the SAT tests both reasoning and general academic skills.
+So, as you might expect, all GMAT Verbal questions emphasize the use of reasoning, whereas some SAT Reading and Writing questions test basic verbal knowledge.

-For instance, GMAT Critical Reasoning and Reading Comprehension questions involve very little advanced vocabulary.
-In contrast, the SAT tests the use of somewhat advanced vocabulary by means of Words in Context questions.
+For example, GMAT Critical Reasoning and Reading Comprehension questions involve very little advanced vocabulary.
+In contrast, the SAT tests the use of somewhat advanced vocabulary via Words in Context questions.
 The SAT also includes questions involving transition words or punctuation to test basic writing and grammar skills that the GMAT doesn’t test.

-Still, GMAT Verbal and SAT Reading and Writing test many of the same skills.
+Still, both the GMAT Verbal and SAT Reading and Writing sections test many of the same skills.
 For instance, they both test skill in determining the purpose of a passage or the implications of written statements.
 Also, the SAT has questions involving command of evidence that are similar to GMAT Critical Reasoning questions.
-Furthermore, both the GMAT and SAT test general skills such as comprehension of written material and attention to detail.
+Furthermore, both the GMAT and SAT assess general skills such as comprehension of written material and attention to detail.

-Overall, the skills tested by GMAT Verbal and SAT Reading and Writing are rather similar and have become more similar with the changeover to the digital SAT.
+Overall, the skills tested by GMAT Verbal and SAT Reading and Writing are similar and have become even more so with the changeover to the digital SAT.
 So, the main differences between the two tests are the following.
-First, the SAT tests writing skills not tested by the GMAT.
+First, the SAT presents questions about writing and grammar, and these are not asked on the GMAT.
 Second, and possibly the biggest difference, GMAT Verbal questions are simply more difficult than SAT Reading and Writing questions.

 KEY FACT: